 This joint fellowship with the Bureau of Reclamation advances AMTA’s mission to promote and advance the understanding and application of membrane technology to reduce the cost, energy usage and environmental impacts in advanced water treatment and desalination.
 Read More About the Fellowship…

-2020 Fellowship Recipients
+2022 Fellowship Recipients

-Duong Nguyen, University of Colorado Boulder
+Bryan (Xuan) Liu, University of Colorado Boulder